Ramblin' Jack Elliott

 Partially seated - first come, first served

-Jack has continued as an inspiration for every roots-inspired performer since.
-Along the way he learned the blues first-hand from Leadbelly, Mississippi John Hurt, the Reverend Gary Davis, Big Bill Broonzy, Brownie Mcghee and Sonny Terry, Jesse Fuller and Champion Jack Dupree.
-He has recorded forty albums; wrote one of the first trucking songs, Cup of Coffee, recorded by Johnny Cash; championed the works of new singer-songwriters, from Bob Dylan and Kris Kristofferson to Tim Hardin; became a founding member of Bob Dylan's Rolling Thunder Revue; and continued the life of the traveling troubadour influencing Jerry Jeff Walker, Guy Clark, Tom Russell The Grateful Dead and countless others.
+In the tradition of roving troubadours Jack has carried the seeds and pollens of story and song for decades from one place to another, from one generation to the next.
+They are timeless songs that outlast the musical trends of any given day.
+He wrote one of the first trucking songs-Cup of Coffee-recorded by Johnny Cash, championed the works of new singer-songwriters such as Bob Dylan, Kris Kristofferson and Tim Hardin; and became a founding member of Bob Dylan's Rolling Thunder Revue.
+He continued the life of the traveling troubadour influencing Jerry Jeff Walker, Guy Clark, Tom Russell, The Grateful Dead and countless others.

-Rainy Eyes (Irena Eide) is a Norwegian-born Americana singer-songwriter.
-She has been living in the San Francisco Bay Area for over a decade; writing music, performing and touring throughout the US.
-Both solo and with a band, her performances have a spellbinding, inspiring effect and a soulful, heartfelt and timeless sound with tight-knit harmonies, melodious solos, and thoughtful songwriting.
+Rainy Eyes (Irena Eide) is a Norwegian-born singer-songwriter who has been living in the San Francisco Bay Area for the past decade, writing music, performing and touring throughout the US.
+She is most often accompanied by Bay Area bluegrass fiddler/singer Amy Scher from Philadelphia, by way of Flagstaff Arizona.
+Together their voices blend beautifully and creates a soulful, heartfelt and timeless sound with tight knit harmonies and thoughtful songwriting.

-Rainy Eyes has opened for bands and artists such as Willie Watson, Patterson Hood, Ramblin’ Jack Elliot, Peter Rowan, Jackie Greene, Laurie Lewis, Jon Cleary, Hubby Jenkins and played prominent stages and events like Sweetwater Music Hall, Henry Miller Library, Ashkenaz, Far West Fest, SXSW, Sonoma Mountain Music Festival, UC Berkeley Redwood Summer Concert Series, Sweetwater Music Festival and more.
+Rainy Eyes has opened for bands like Jackie Greene, Jon Cleary, Peter Rowan, Steep Ravine and played prominent stages like Sweetwater Music Hall Henry Miller Library, Sonoma Mountain Music Festival and more.

-Rainy Eyes also won "best song of the month" at the Freight and Salvage West Coast Songwriters competition in April 2015 for her song "Moon In The Mirror", and has co-written two songs with Grammy-award winning Peter Rowan.
-These songs will be featured on her upcoming solo debut album.
+Rainy Eyes also won "best song of the month" at the Freight and Salvage West Coast Songwriters competition in April 2015 for her song "Moon In The Mirror", and has co-written two songs with grammy-award winning Peter Rowan.
+These songs will be featured on the upcoming solo debut album

 777 Valencia St